PunchThrough/bean-docs/src/building-an-app/bean-blink-ui.md

 ### Step 2: Connect the Button to the View Controller

 We need to connect the UIButton to the View Controller so we can implement some of this logic.
-Click on the Press Me Button only (make sure that on the Document Outline, the button is highlighed.)
+Click on the Press Me Button only (make sure that on the Document Outline, the button is highlighted.)

 Once you **Control**-drag it to the View Controller, the button is going to be an action (we are going to click on it).
 Select a name for the function – in this case, I named the function `pressMeButtonToToggleLED`.